ubco-cmps/data301_course/notes/week06/week06_summary.md

 (page_topic6)=
-Topic 6
+Week 6
 =======================

-Notes about topic 6.
+There was no new content in Week 6.